 Who is eligible for JUF Ta’am Yisrael?

-All Chicagoland area eighth-grade students are eligible to apply to attend Ta’am Yisrael.
+All Chicago area eighth-grade students are eligible to apply to attend JUF Ta’am Yisrael.

 - Participants are encouraged to be enrolled in a continuing Israel educational program through the end of their 8th grade school year, and he/she is expected to enroll in a continuing Jewish educational program or other Jewish communal activity for the 9th grade year.
 Families whose child was enrolled in Jewish educational programs at a congregation for their 7th grade year are encouraged to fulfill their 8th grade requirement at that same congregation.
 Families with no congregational membership in recent years should contact the Ta’am Yisrael staff to discuss options for fulfilling this 8th grade and 9th grade requirement.

 - Participants are required to submit all registration materials by the designated dates outlined in the Ta'am Yisrael 2020 Registration Timeline.
 Items not submitted on time may place acceptance at risk.

-- All information provided in all components of the Ta’am Yisrael registration must be truthful, complete, and accurate.
+- All information provided in all components of the JUF Ta’am Yisrael registration must be truthful, complete, and accurate.
 Submitting inaccurate or incomplete information, or omitting health or medication information which could affect a participant’s experience on Ta'am Yisrael, may place acceptance at risk, or be grounds for early dismissal from the program.

-- Each participant and a parent must have a personal interview with a CFJE/Ta’am Yisrael representative.
+- Each participant and a parent must have a personal interview with a JUF Ta’am Yisrael representative.
 Parent and child must attend together.

 - Participant is required to abide by the Ta’am Yisrael code of conduct.

-- Participant and parent are required to participate in all scheduled participant and participant/parent orientations, respectively, per the schedule established by CFJE.
-The full list of orientation meetings can be found at www.taamyisrael.org after the High Holidays.
+- Participant and parent are required to participate in all scheduled participant and participant/parent orientations, respectively, per the schedule established by Ta'am Yisrael.
+The full list of orientation meetings can be found at www.TaamYisrael.org.

 - Participant is required to participate in ongoing evaluative surveys following their participation in the program.